CityUHK-CompBio/DeepCC/README.md

 ```

 ## Quick Start
-As a case study, you can obtain well organized data from CRCSC's repository on [Synapse](https://www.synapse.org/#!Synapse:syn2623706/wiki/).
+As a case study, you can obtain well organized colorectal cancer data from CRCSC's repository on [Synapse](https://www.synapse.org/#!Synapse:syn2623706/wiki/).

-DeepCC only need two input for training.
+DeepCC only need two input for start.
 - a data.frame containing gene expression profiles (each row represents one patient sample and the column names should be Entrez identifiers of genes)
-- a character vector containing training labels (NA is allowed since DeepCC can ignore them automatically)
+- a character vector containing training labels (`NA` is allowed since DeepCC can ignore them automatically)

 Now assume you have the gene expression profiles in `eps` and training labels in `labels`.
 ```